Atlas975/Notes/MediaCoding/OpticalFlow/Optical_flow.md

 ## Optical flow assumptions
 - Optical flow methods rely on assumptions about frame transitions such as:
 	- **Colour consistency**: pixels mostly remain the same colour between frames
-	- **Small motion**: pixels do not move far between frames
+	- **Small motion**: pixels do not move far between frames, allowing for a small search region
-	- **Neighbours move together**: neighbouring patches of pixels have the same motion vector, allowing for correspondence to be found at the patch level
+	- **Neighbours move together**: neighbouring pixel patches have the same motion vector ($u,v$), allowing for correspondence to be found at the patch level
+- Under these assumptions
 ## Colour consistency equation
 - Used to calculate motion between two frames under the optical flow assumptions
-- Note the small motion allows for the first order Taylor series approximation to be used
+- The flow velocities represent the movement from one frame to the next.
+Note the small motion allows for the first order Taylor series approximation to be used

 $$I_{x}u+I_{y}v+I_{t}=0$$
 $$I_{x},I_{y}=\text{Image gradients}$$